Man killed by police after chase had history of violence in Johnstown region

 Investigators said a "stop and hold" was issued after he was accused of assaulting a domestic partner in her Richland Township residence.

-A meandering, sometimes 100 mph chase through Johnstown and into Indiana and Westmoreland counties ended Thursday afternoon when police said they executed a "PIT maneuver" — a tactical effort to stop a vehicle by striking it with a police cruiser.
+A chase through Johnstown and into Indiana and Westmoreland counties ended Thursday afternoon when police said they executed a "Precision Immobilization Technique maneuver" — a tactical effort to stop a vehicle by striking it with a police cruiser.

-Investigators said Pretlor was shot after failing to comply to orders after his vehicle came to a stop.
+Investigators said Pretlor was shot after failing to comply with orders after his vehicle came to a stop.